 The notification and verification requirement applies to all posted workers, including those who are citizens of the EU.

 The four freedoms of the EU and the EER include the freedom of services: companies and persons are allowed to perform a service in another Member State and have the work carried out by their own, regular personnel.
 To ensure fair competition and employment conditions, the European Commission has adopted 2 Directives: According to Directive 96/71 (Posted Workers Directive) (Detacheringsrichtlijn), a posted worker is entitled to a set of core rights that are in force in the host Member State.
-Directive 2014/67 (Enforcement Directive) provides for measures the Member States must take in order to ensure compliance with Directive 96/71/EC.
+Directive 2014/67 (Enforcement Directive) provides for measures the Member States must take to ensure compliance with Directive 96/71/EC.
 One of these measures is the introduction of a notification requirement.

 Posted Workers Act (WagwEU)